LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform

 The integration of metaverse platforms with research methodologies has emerged as a critical approach to facilitate remote VR studies.
-Radiah~\etal highlighted this approach as a key strategy for remote VR research, highlighting benefits such as high accessibility to existing user bases and reduced development overhead~\cite{remote_vr_exp_framework}.
-However, several challenges remain, including limitations in data collection methods, limitations in experimental control, and heterogeneity of participant devices, all of which can affect the internal validity of experiments~\cite{validity_reliability}.
+Radiah~\etal positioned this approach as a key strategy for remote VR research, highlighting benefits such as high accessibility to existing user bases and reduced development overhead~\cite{remote_vr_exp_framework}.
+However, several challenges remain, including limitations in data collection methods, experimental control, and heterogeneity of participant devices, all of which can affect the internal validity of experiments~\cite{validity_reliability}.
 While Saffo~\etal successfully validated the use of social VR for remote experiments, their methodology was limited to hosting sessions one by one and relied on inefficient manual procedures, such as taking pictures of results logged on a virtual wall~\cite{remote_exp_social_vr}.
 This highlights the need for automated approaches that can parallelize sessions and data collection.

-The validation efforts for experimental validity on online VR platforms have advanced, with Saffo~\etal successfully replicating both quantitative and qualitative studies on VRChat and obtained results consistent with the original research~\cite{remote_exp_social_vr}.
-However, their methodology required individual participant management and manual control of procedures.
-In addition, their data collection methods were inefficient, suggesting opportunities for more effective use of social VR capabilities, such as parallelizing experiments across multiple world instances and automating data collection and export processes.

-Saffo~\etal also suggested two different approaches: partnership with existing VR platforms or development of custom platforms~\cite{remote_exp_social_vr}.
-Although custom platforms offer advantages in terms of customization and control, they require significant infrastructure development and user acquisition efforts.
-In contrast, partnerships with existing platforms offer the advantage of leveraging established infrastructure and user bases.
-LUIDA takes the partnership approach with existing platforms and ensures cross-platform adaptability by designing platform-independent implementation templates and web console interfaces, thereby maintaining portability across different metaverse environments.
+Saffo~\etal identified two strategies for conducting remote studies via social VR: partnering with existing platforms or building a research-dedicated platform from scratch.
+The partnership model leverages established infrastructure and user bases but lacks complete customizability, while dedicated platforms offer full customization at significant development cost.
+We decided to have LUIDA adopt a hybrid strategy, partnering with existing platforms while incorporating research-tailored features to provide both established infrastructure and enhanced customizability.
+Meanwhile, we positioned LUIDA as a platform-agnostic design to ensure its core functionalities remain portable across different metaverse environments.